 - A quarter indicates you were there when they died

-However, when you visit JFK’s grave at Arlington, you’ll likely observe people throwing coins of all kinds, sometimes in handfuls, at the grave.
+However, when you visit the Kennedy family graves at Arlington, you’ll likely observe people throwing coins of all kinds — sometimes in handfuls — at the grave.

 I found the scene so upsetting that I discussed it with a nearby guard.
-He explained that the family feels that the coin tossing is incredibly disrespectful, and that the coins are removed and donated to charity a few times each year.
+He explained that the family feels that the coin tossing is incredibly disrespectful.
+But to make the best of the situation, the coins are collected a few times a year and donated to charity.

 If you choose to respectfully place a coin on the gravestone of someone buried at Arlington National Cemetery following the tradition cited above, that is acceptable.
 But under no circumstances should you throw coins on any grave when you visit Arlington National Cemetery.

 What Famous Boxer is Buried at Arlington National Cemetery?

 As reigning heavyweight champion of the world, Joe Louis enlisted in the US Army during World War II.
 He fought nearly 100 matches in front of more than two million troops.
 When Louis died in 1981, President Reagan waived the technical requirements for burial at Arlington to allow the boxer to be buried at Arlington with full military honors.

 He is buried at Arlington National Cemetery in Section 7A, Grave 177, next to actor Lee Marvin.
 His tombstone features a bas-relief of the champion and his nickname, “The Brown Bomber.”